Techies-Product/newsite/_posts/2018-04-05-Comments-in-Python.md

-"
+---
+layout: post
+title:  "Comments in Python"
+author: sourabh
+categories: [ jumpstart ]
+image: ""
+---

 **Comments**

-Comments play a very important role in the maintenance of the program.
-It explicates what's actually happening inside a program. when we place comments inside the source code, it enhances the readability and understanding of the code.
+Comments play aï¿½very important role in the maintenanceï¿½of the program.
+It explicates what's actually happening inside a program. when we place comments insideï¿½the source code, it enhances the readability and understanding of the code.ï¿½

 Comments do not affect the execution speed and the size of the compiled program.
 Python Interpreter ignores the comment.

 Python permits two types of comments, namely

 *   Single-line Comments
-*   Multi-line Comments
+*   Multi-line Commentsï¿½

 _**Single-line comments**_

-It begins with a hash (#) symbol and terminates at the end of the line.
+It begins with a hash (#) symbol and terminatesï¿½at the end of the line.

     # This is a single line comment
     # Adding two numbers (2 and 3)